This is a simple "Hello, world" guide to getting started as a Service Provider with OpenAthens using the Apache httpd module.

 - The EntityID for your doman - this can be found in the OpenAthens admin area under Management > Connections

-- Access to a Linux server that uses the rpm package manager - e.g. RHEL, CentOS, etc. We used CentOS 7 VM in the preparation of this guide
+- Access to a RedHat, CentOS or other yum-based Linux distribution running httpd and serving content you wish to protect.
+We used a CentOS 7 VM in the preparation of this guide

 For the demo I have set up the following pages:

 and they are simple php pages: